-5. AUTHORITY TO ALLOT SHARES PURSUANT TO SECTIONS 75 AND 76 OF THE COMPANIES ACT, 2016
+6. AUTHORITY TO ALLOT SHARES PURSUANT TO SECTIONS 75 AND 76 OF THE COMPANIES ACT, 2016

-"THAT pursuant to Sections 75 and 76 of the Companies Act, 2016, and subject to the approval from other relevant governmental/regulatory authorities, the Directors be and are hereby empowered to allot shares in the Company from time to time and upon such terms and conditions and for such purposes as the Directors may deem fit provided that the aggregate number of shares allotted pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company at the time of submission to the authority and that such authority shall continue in force until the conclusion of the next annual general meeting of the Company AND THAT the Directors be and are hereby also empowered to obtain the approval from Bursa Malaysia Securities Berhad for the listing of and quotation of the additional shares so allotted."
+"THAT pursuant to Sections 75 and 76 of the Companies Act, 2016, and subject to the approval from other relevant governmental/regulatory authorities, the Directors be and are hereby empowered to allot shares in the Company from time to time and upon such terms and conditions and for such purposes as the Directors may deem fit provided that the aggregate number of shares allotted pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company at the time of submission to the authority and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company AND THAT the Directors be and are hereby also empowered to obtain the approval from Bursa Malaysia Securities Berhad for the listing of and quotation of the additional shares so allotted."
+Ordinary Resolution 6

-6. RETENTION OF MR. FAUN CHEE YARN AS INDEPENDENT DIRECTOR
+7. RETENTION OF MR. FAUN CHEE YARN AS INDEPENDENT DIRECTOR

-"THAT subject to the passing of Ordinary Resolution 2, Mr. Faun Chee Yarn is hereby retained as Independent Non-Executive Director pursuant to the Malaysian Code on Corporate Governance 2012."
+"THAT Mr. Faun Chee Yarn is hereby retained as Independent Non-Executive Director pursuant to the Malaysian Code on Corporate Governance."
+Ordinary Resolution 7